-2.3 Functional and Pathway Enrichment Analyses
+2.3 Function and Pathway Enrichment Analyses

-Gene Ontology (GO) Functional Enrichment and Kyoto Encyclopedia of Genes and Genomes (KEGG) Pathway Enrichment were performed for the identified DEGs by using the clusterprofiler package in R (Yu et al., 2012).
-GO Functional Enrichment Analysis assigns the genes to three different groups of GO terms, Molecular Function (MF), Biological Process (BP), and Cellular Component (CC).
+Gene Ontology (GO) Function Enrichment and Kyoto Encyclopedia of Genes and Genomes (KEGG) Pathway Enrichment were performed for the identified DEGs by using the clusterprofiler package in R (Yu et al., 2012).
+GO Function Enrichment Analysis assigns the genes to three different groups of GO terms, Molecular Function (MF), Biological Process (BP), and Cellular Component (CC).
 KEGG Pathway Enrichment Analysis sorts genes into the biological pathways they belong to.
-Both enrichment analyses had a cutoff value of p less than 0.05.
-P-values were adjusted using the Benjamini-Hochberg method.
+Both enrichment analyses had a cutoff value of adjusted p-values less than 0.05.
+The p-values were adjusted using the Benjamini-Hochberg method.
 Gene Set Enrichment Analysis (GSEA) was carried out using the R package clusterprofiler (Yu et al., 2012).
-The genes were first ranked based on log (Fold Change) in decreasing order.
+The genes were first ranked based on log2(Fold Change) in decreasing order.
 Then the genes were mapped into KEGG pathways, and the enrichment score for each pathway was calculated.
 The enrichment score increases when a gene that is in the pathway was encountered and decreases when a gene that is not in the pathway was encountered.

-2.4 Machine Learning, Model Construction, Important Genes Identification, and Model Validation
+2.4 Machine Learning, Model Construction, Important Genes Identification, and

+Model Validation

-The data were divided into the training group and the testing group with a ratio of 7;3.
+The data were divided into the training group and the testing group with a ratio of 7:3.
 The training group contained 116 TNBC samples and 23 normal samples.
 The testing group contained 49 TNBC samples and 10 normal samples.

 Three machine learning (ML) algorithms, Least Absolute Shrinkage and Selection Operator (LASSO), Support Vector Machine - Recursive Feature Elimination (SVM-RFE), and Random Forest (RF) were applied.
 LASSO was performed with the R package glmnet with 10-fold cross-validation.
 The response type was set as "binomial".
 The SVM-RFE model was constructed with the R packages e1071 and caret with 10-fold cross-validation (Dimitriadou et al., 2009; Kuhn, 2008).
-The top 50 weighed genes were used as inputs to determine the error rate, and the number of inputs with the lowest error rate was identified.
-RF randomly divides genes into different nodes and calculates the importance of each gene based on the impurity of the node.
+The recursive feature elimination was performed with 50 genes and with 10-fold cross-validation.
+The genes were ranked according to their significance each time the model was run.
+The average rank of each gene is calculated.
+The R package randomForest was used to train the RF model (Liaw & Wiener, 2002).
+RF randomly bootstraps genes into different nodes and calculates the importance of each gene based on the ability to decrease the impurity of the node.
 Each gene's importance was reflected by the Gini index.
-The RF model was trained by 500 trees with the R package randomForest (Liaw & Wiener, 2002).
+The number of trees was set at 500.